KSSathwiK/Full-Stack/README.md

-# Full-Stack
+# FortFolio
-This course consists of various projects based on full stack from basics..
+This repository consists of files which are useful for creating a basic portfolio using HTML.